bitflags/bitflags/spec.md

 # Bitflags

-`bitflags` generates flags enums with well-defined semantics and ergonimic end-user APIs.
+`bitflags` generates flags enums with well-defined semantics and ergonomic end-user APIs.

 You can use `bitflags` to: